lohxt1/grid-blocks/README.md

 ## About The Project

-A blocky grid layout prototype with 3D orthographic elements.
+A blocky grid layout prototype with 3D orthographic elements using a JSON config.

 ## Tech Stack